meltano/handbook/src/_peopleops/index.md

 #### Travel reimbursement

-Meltano will reimburse you for legitimate business travel expeses when you need to travel to represent the company.
+Meltano will reimburse you for business travel expenses when you need to travel to represent the company.
 All trips need to be approved of in advance by your manager.
 Employees seeking reimbursement should incur the lowest reasonable travel expenses.

-Meltano will only pay for coach class travel.
+Meltano will only pay for economy class travel, so upgrades are on you, with one exception: if you are taller than 180cm/6ft, you can upgrade to get extra leg room.

+If you plan to work while at the airport, we will reimburse lounge access up to $50 for airport stays of at least 2 hours.
+If you plan to work during the flight, we will reimburse in-flight WiFi up to $50 for flights of at least 2 hours.

 Items that will not be reimbursed include the following:
-- Airline club memberships or enhanced airport services such as TSApre, CLEAR, Global Entry, NEXUS.
+- Airline club or lounge memberships or enhanced airport services such as TSApre, CLEAR, Global Entry, NEXUS.
-- Airline or train ticket upgrades from coach class.
+- Airline or train ticket upgrades from economy class.
+If you are taller than 180cm/6ft, you can upgrade to get extra leg room.
-- Annual fees for credit cards.
 - Child care, babysitting, house-sitting, pet-walking or pet-sitting/kennel charges.
 - Costs incurred by traveler's failure to cancel travel or hotel reservations in a timely fashion.
-- Evening or formal wear expenses.
-- Haircuts and personal grooming.
-- Laundry and dry cleaning.
-- Luggage / clothing / toiletries.
 - Passports, vaccinations and visas when not required as a specific and necessary condition of the travel assignment.
 - Personal entertainment expenses, including in-flight movies, headsets, health club facilities, hotel pay-per-view movies, in-theater movies, social activities and related incidental costs.
 - Travel accident insurance premiums or purchase of additional travel insurance.
-- Other expenses not directly related to the business travel.

 Should you have any question about whether an expense is reimbursable, please ask Operations or your manager prior to incurring the expense.